kylelaverty/docker-media-center/README.md

 #### Gluetun

 Gluetun is a VPN client that supports OpenVPN.
 You can change the VPN provider by updating the `VPN_PROVIDER` environment variable in the `.env` file.

+#### Jellyfin

+Jellyfin is a media server that allows you to organize and stream your media files.
+You can access the web interface at `http://localhost:8096`.
+It will be used to stream media files to your devices.

 #### Qbittorrent